General de Finetti type theorems in noncommutative probability: Preliminaries and examples

 for all $b_1,b_2,b\in\B$ and $a\in\A$.
-According to the definition in \cite{St}, we call $E$ a conditional expectation from $\A$ to $\B$ if $E$ is onto, i.e. $E[\A]=\B$.
-The elements of $\A$ are called random variables. \end{definition} Since the framework for boolean independence is a non-unital algebra in general, we will not require our operator valued probability spaces to be unital.
+According to the definition in \cite{St}, we call $\E$ a conditional expectation from $\A$ to $\B$ if $\E$ is onto, i.e. $\E[\A]=\B$.
+The elements of $\A$ are called $\B$-valued random variables or random variables for simple. \end{definition}